ut-ims-robotics/pool-thesis-2023-moveit2-examples/README.md

 By default, [MoveIt 2 Tutorials](https://github.com/ros-planning/moveit2_tutorials) source that we use comes with support for Franka Emika Panda, Fanuc M-10iA and PR2 robots.

-To use xArm or UR robots, follow the guide below.
+To use xArm robot, follow the guide below.
 For other robots, [follow this guide](https://moveit.picknik.ai/humble/doc/examples/examples.html#integration-with-a-new-robot).

 ## Using MoveIt 2 with xArm robots